-- Staffing (All children with an IEP, at SEN Support, will have access to a TA, LEA support service, or health or social work professionals, focusing on their particular targets).
-TAs will liaise with teachers regarding the child's learning and progress. - Enabling funding to access Lancashire's SEND Traded Team (full academic year of support for 2023-24) or Inclusion Solutions in order to offer support and guidance for children with Specific Learning Difficulties. - Allowing funding for the school to work with Bridge Speech and Language Therapy (Hannah Clarke) on a weekly basis from September 2021 (previously fortnightly).
+• Staffing (All children with an IEP, at SEN Support or above, will have access to a Class TA, LEA support service, or health or social work professionals, focusing on their SEND needs).
+TAs will liaise with teachers regarding the child's learning and progress.

+- Enabling funding to access Lancashire's SEND Traded Team (full academic year of support for 2024-25) or Inclusion Solutions (specific individual support) to offer support and guidance for children with Specific Learning Difficulties. - Allowing funding for the school to work with Bridge Speech and Language Therapy (Hannah Clarke) for 1 day per week (since September 2021). - Continuing work with Sharon Mederos (Play Therapist) to support pupils with Social, Emotional and Mental Health needs and barriers to learning. - Understanding the importance and need for a full-time Learning Mentor to develop positive working relationships with parents/ carers and pupils who struggle with Social, Emotional and Mental Health needs.